 - High wind can make walking difficult.
 It can accelerate heat loss from exposed areas of skin, resulting in frostbite and or create missiles, such as flying branches, chunks of ice, or tree blowdowns that can injure you.

-- Unbridged water crossings become much more risky, since getting wet can quickly lead to frostbite or hypothermia in freezing weather.
-River rocks that are dry during three season weather may be covered with snow or ice, making crossings far more hazardous.
+- Unbridged water crossings become much riskier, since getting wet can quickly lead to frostbite or hypothermia in freezing weather.
+River rocks that are dry during three-season weather may be covered with snow or ice, making crossings far more hazardous.

 Mountain Weather Concepts

 Mountain weather results from the interplay between topography, wind, and moisture.
 Being able to read and interpret the elevation changes shown on topographic maps becomes much more important in winter when deciding on routes to take and whether to hike or not on any given day.

 When the wind hits the mountains, it speeds up as it flows over mountain tops.
 This can create numerous microclimates, depending on the geography of the terrain, which can have very different weather despite being relatively close together.
 For example, if the wind hits a mountain’s east side, it’s not unusual for the valley on its west side to receive substantial snowfall.
 Moisture carried by the wind hits the mountain and cools as it’s deflected upwards.
 This results in snowfall on the opposite side and potential avalanche conditions if the valley’s sides have a slope angle between 30 and 45 degrees.

 For every thousand feet of elevation you climb, the temperature drops 3 to 5 degrees.
 Called the atmospheric lapse effect, this not only has temperature consequences but can also explain why the weather on top of mountains differs from valleys and lower elevations.
 It also explains why the risk of frostbite and exposure increases at higher elevations when coupled with increasing wind speeds.